 The project site is currently zoned PDOC (planned development office commercial) and R-3 (residential).
 The proposed zoning is PDMU (planned development mixed use).
 The proposed development site is also located in SPI-12.
-Information submitted for the review indicates that part of the proposed development is consistent with the City of Atlanta's Future Land Use Plan which designates the area as high density commercial.
-The eastern portion of the property along Roxboro Road is identified as medium density residential.
-The applicant is proposing to move the CDP line to make it parallel to Roxboro Road.
+Information submitted for the review indicates that the proposed development is not consistent with the City of Atlanta's Future Land Use Plan which designates the area as medium density residential and high density commercial.